rm-drc/serverless-artillery/README.md

 Depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
 See the [Serverless Framework docs](https://serverless.com/framework/docs/) or the [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for details of how to set your system up for successful deployment, invocation, and removal.

-### More advanced use cases
+### Common use cases

-Use arbitrary script files
+Use your own test script files:

 `$ slsart -p /my/path/to/my.other.script.yml`

-Generate a customizable script on the CLI (hit `https://your.endpoint.com` with `10` requests per second, scaling up to `25` requests per second over `60` seconds)
+You can quickly generate a customizable test script from the command line.
+In this example, you want to create a test script that will hit `https://example.com` with `10` requests per second, scaling up to `25` requests per second over `60` seconds:

-`$ slsart script -e https://your.endpoint.com -d 60 -r 10 -t 25`
+`$ slsart script -e https://example.com -d 60 -r 10 -t 25`

+### Advanced customization use cases

-Generate a local copy of the function that can be edited and redeployed with your changed settings.
+If you want to make even more customizations to how serverless-artillery works, you can generate a local copy of the serverless function code that can be edited and redeployed with your changed settings.
 This enables more advanced configurations of the function to send [load against VPC hosted services](https://serverless.com/framework/docs/providers/aws/guide/functions/#vpc-configuration), [use CSV files to specify variables in your URLs](https://artillery.io/docs/script-reference.html#Payloads) (hint: put your `csv` in the same directory as your `serverless.yml` and redeploy), or other non-default use cases.
 Similarly, you'll want to do this if you need to alter hard-coded limits.
 See https://docs.serverless.com for function configuration related documentation.
 See https://artillery.io/docs for script configuration related documentation.

 ```
 $ slsart configure